cornell-ece2300/ece2300-docs/docs/ece2300-fpga-primer.md

          `0` depending on whether the switch is up or down, respectively.
          These are coming into our FPGA hardware, and are therefore _inputs_ to the top-level module.
- - `LEDR`: The LEDs on the board.
+ - `LEDR`: The (red) LEDs on the board.
 These are "on" or "off" depending on whether our logic sets them to a `1` or `0`, respectively.
            These are going out of our FPGA hardware, and are therefore _outputs_ of the top-level module.